hs-radio/Covid19-project/README.md

 This project offers a set of functions designed to help visualize and analyze COVID-19 data.
 The functions allow for plotting daily new cases and deaths by country, visualizing the global spread of COVID-19 on a world map, and creating an animated world map that shows the progression of cases over time.
 The data used in these analyses can be easily loaded from a catalog, and the results can be generated as high-quality visualizations that can either be displayed or saved.
 Below are some example use cases of the available functions, which demonstrate how to load data, generate plots, and create animations.

+There was significant errors in some country's data drawn from the owid database.
+I have checked every country's data compared to https://www.worldometers.info/coronavirus/country/ to ensure that the data is within the ball park of correct.

+Some country's data has the cumulative new cases for the week recorded on one day and the other six days as zero e.g. Australia.
+To fix this we wrote a method that either fills zeros with average or attempsts to scale it correctly.

+There are other problems.
+Governments will often not report and then change their classifications, particualy of what counts as a death, and suddenly report a huge influx e.g. Aruba, Bolivia.
+No solution is done yet.
+Some

+Then there is anomalous spikes that cannot be accounted for.
+For instance on one day in 2022, Chile reports over 10k deaths, its previous highest was ~750.

 There is also a set of functions that account for a ML model that predicts how many infections one would expect.

 *** things to add